 If you are caring for someone who has lost the capacity to make decisions for themselves, legal stress can be very difficult to deal with.

-Although obtaining a deputyship is a common practice – 10,475 were appointed in 2012 alone in England and Wales – it can be a tricky legal area to navigate.
+Obtaining a deputyship is a common practice – 12,436 were granted in 2016 alone – but it can be a complicated legal area to navigate.

 What is deputyship?